kurron/ansible-role-dot-net-developer/README.md

 Role Name
 =========

-Installation of tools than any self-respecting Go developer loves and needs.
+Installation of tools than any self-respecting cross-platform .NET developer loves and needs.

 Requirements
 ------------